- Class Features

 The classic Barbarian is featured in all kinds of media as a skilled warrior, under clothed and strong as an ox.

 Melee combat is your Haunch and Yak Butter.
-The Barbarian has a solid front-line role it can play in the party.
+As the Barbarian you’ll be expected on the front line of the party.

-While this 5E Barbarian charop guide is aimed at giving some mechanical advice, remember that character optimisation means different things to different players.
+While this 5E Barbarian charop guide is aimed at giving some crunchy advice on mechanics, remember that character optimisation means different things to different players.

 Be the Best Barbarian You Can Be

-Where the Fighter is versatile, sharp and precise; the Barbarian is raw, blunt and a force of nature.
+Where the Fighter is versatile, sharp and precise; the Barbarian flows with the raw, blunt and a force of nature.

 As a Barbarian you’ll be playing an incredible game of Risk vs Reward.
-At it’s core, the Barbarian has a ton of built in survivability.
+You have layers of survivability keeping you going as you enemies pile on.

 But, the Barbarian has the ability to trade in some of that defence for some instant offence.
 It’s not always the ‘optimal’ choice, but it can be a brutal addition when it’s triggered.